ncoudray/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 The valid_out2_AvPb_AUCs_1.txt summarizes the per slide AUC obtained by averaging the per-tile probabilities.

+# 3 - Mutations
+## 3.1 - Retrieve mutation information

+* Retrieve the mutation information from the GDC website, at https://portal.gdc.cancer.gov/, or  here: https://xenabrowser.net/datapages/.
+In this particular example, we use mutect2 "masked somatic mutations".
+We label samples/slides as mutated with respect to every gene if it had a non-silent mutations.
+We used maftools to parse the Mutect2 variants from TCGA which by default uses Variant Classifications with High/Moderate variant consequences.
+These include: "Frame_Shift_Del", "Frame_Shift_Ins", "Splice_Site", "Translation_Start_Site", "Nonsense_Mutation", "Nonstop_Mutation", "In_Frame_Del", "In_Frame_Ins", "Missense_Mutation".
+We then picked the top 10 "known cancer genes" (https://cancer.sanger.ac.uk/census) with respect to the number of (non-silent) mutation across our dataset, excluding genes like TNN which are known to be frequently mutated in general (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4267152/).
+We can then generate a label file where the first column is the slide ID, and the second the mutation name (if a slide has several mutations, then it will have several lines - example in file attached labels_r3.txt), and a reference file with the list of possible mutations (see labelref_r3.txt).

+## 3.2 - slide segmentations
 * To process mutations of LUAD images, there are different ways to do it.
 First, to extract probability of LUAD tiles on all LUAD tiles, we'll run them through the above classifier:

 * Sort the tiles, assigning them all to "test"